gramseyer/hotstuff/README.md

 The implementation is closely based on the implementation at github.com/hot-stuff/libhotstuff.

-This implementation focuses on a (relatively) clean separation between hotstuff logic and the logic of the state machine being replicated.
+This implementation focuses on a clean separation between hotstuff logic and the logic of the state machine being replicated.

 The integration is designed around allowing the proposer's state machine to speculatively